-According to Teka et al (2014) the total potential of spate irrigation in the SSNP is close to 772,419 ha.
+According to Teka et al (2014) the total potential of spate irrigation in the Southern Nations, Nationalities and Peoples' region of Ethiopia, is close to 772,419 ha.
 Towards this end, the construction of dams will provide regulated flow throughout the year with the peak runoff able to sustain recession Flood-based farming.
 Awulachew (2007) indicated that based on the Ministry of Water Resource data the total irrigable area of the basin is close to 68,000 ha.
 On the other hand Sogreah (2010) categorized the total potential irrigable area as 5,000 ha is "highly suitable", 60,000 ha is "moderately suitable", and 14,000 ha is "marginally suitable".